PalladioSimulator/Palladio-Build-TargetPlatforms/README.md

 Each of the following target platforms corresponds to an Eclipse Modeling release.
-The numeric suffix (e.g., `2023-09`) in the target platform name (`palladio-YYYY-MM`) indicates the the year and month of the respective Eclipse Simultaneous Release version that the platform is based on.
+The numeric suffix (e.g., `2023-09`) in the target platform name (`palladio-YYYY-MM`) indicates the the year and month of the respective Eclipse Simultaneous Release version that the target platform is based on.

 | Target Platform Name | Eclipse Modeling Release |
 | -------------------- | ------------------------ |